Skip to content

 Build and analyze OpenSees models in the cloud from any device.

-Launch an OpenSees AMI on Amazon EC2.
+OpenSees Virtual Machine (AMI).
 No install.
 No compile.
-Start running OpenSees with up to 384 GB RAM and 96 CPUs in a matter of minutes!
+Run OpenSees on AWS with up to 384 GB RAM and 96 CPUs!

 Search Portwood Digital